DFKorn/react_appointment_planner/README.md

 # Appointment Planner

-## This is an app that manages contacts and appointments.
+## App that manages contacts and appointments.
 The app consists of two pages: one to view and add contacts and one to view and add appointments.

 ### Technologies: